zerodytrash/Google-Forms-Quiz-Solver/README.md

 ## Requirements
 This userscript requires <a href="https://www.tampermonkey.net/">Tampermonkey</a> (available for <a href="https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=de">Chrome</a> and <a href="https://addons.mozilla.org/de/firefox/addon/tampermonkey/">Firefox</a>).

+## Installation
+Click <a href="https://github.com/zerodytrash/Google-Forms-Quiz-Resolver/raw/main/Google-Forms-Quiz-Resolver.user.js">this link</a> for a smooth installation :)

 ## What we learn from this

 Don't use the client side form validation in Google Forms when trying to create a quiz!